wxt-dev/wxt/docs/guide/essentials/frontend-frameworks.md

 All frameworks come with routers for building a multi-page app using the URL's path...
 But web extensions don't work like this.
 Since HTML files are static, `chrome-extension://{id}/popup.html`, there's no way to change the entire path for routing.

-Instead, you need to configure the router to run in "hash" mode, where the routing information is apart of the URL's hash, not the path (ie: `popup.html#/` and `popup.html#/account/settings`).
+Instead, you need to configure the router to run in "hash" mode, where the routing information is a part of the URL's hash, not the path (ie: `popup.html#/` and `popup.html#/account/settings`).

 Refer to your router's docs for information about hash mode and how to enable it.
 Here's a non-extensive list of a few popular routers: